ClusterHQ/flocker/docs/labs/index.rst

 Come and talk to us on our IRC channel which is on Freenode ``#clusterhq``.

-Or, file an issue on GitHub for the respective project:

-* `Flocker Docker plugin <https://github.com/clusterhq/flocker-docker-plugin>`_ for integration-related issues.
-* `Unofficial Flocker Tools <https://github.com/clusterhq/unofficial-flocker-tools>`_ for CLI, GUI, or installer issues.
+Or, file an issue on GitHub for the `Unofficial Flocker Tools <https://github.com/clusterhq/unofficial-flocker-tools>`_ for CLI, GUI, or installer issues.

 List of Labs projects
 =====================